Ignite Digital Search Ltd (“We”) are committed to protecting and respecting your privacy.

 - To make suggestions and recommendations to you and other users of our site about goods or services that may interest you or them.

-We DO NOT undertake automated decision making or profiling.
+We do not undertake automated decision-making or profiling.
 We use our computer systems to search and identify personal data in accordance with parameters set by a person.
 A person will always be involved in the decision-making process.

 Disclosure of your information inside and outside of the UK and the EEA